NACLab/ngc-learn/docs/walkthroughs/demo7_spiking.md

 with a value of $\mathbf{s}_i$.
 In other words, each feature drives a Bernoulli distribution of the form where $\mathbf{s}_i \sim \mathcal{B}(n, p)$ where $n = 1$ and $p = \mathbf{x}_i$.
-This, over time, results in a Poisson process where the rate of firing is dictated by solely in proportion to a feature's value.
+This, over time, results in a Poisson process where the rate of firing is dictated to be solely in proportion to a feature's value.

 To rate code your data, let's start by using a simple function in ngc-learn's `ngclearn.utils.stat_utils` module.
 Assuming we have a simple $10$-dimensional